DavidLepoultier/swarmui/README.md

 	docker run -d -name=swarmui -v /certs:/certs -p 9000:9000 ptimagos/swarmui http://192.168.99.100:8500 http://<proxy ip>:<proxy port>
 	```

-	Now you can connect to the web interface swarmui: `http://192.168.99.100:9000`
+	Now you can connect to the SwarmUI web interface: `http://192.168.99.100:9000`

-	At this point, you must have, in the dashboard, 4 containers, 3 images and 1 host
+	At this point, you must have, in the dashboard, 4 containers, 3 images and 1 host.

 8. Add new host in the cluster:
 	```